sjohdev/bashcourseweather/README.md

 # bashcourseweather
-practice project in the IBM shell scripting course where data is extracted and a report is automatically scheduled from the open-source online weather resource wttr.in
+Practice project in the IBM shell scripting course where data is extracted and a report is automatically scheduled from the open-source online weather resource wttr.in